 Jumbo loans are mortgages that exceed the conventional loan limit.
 This simply means that you'll need a jumbo mortgage if your loan amount is between $484,351 and $3 million.

 There are two kinds of mortgage rates – fixed and adjustable – and you can pick the type of rate that matches your goals.
 You can see our current interest rates here.

 A fixed-rate mortgage will stay the same for the life of your loan.
 This option keeps your month-to-month mortgage payment consistent and predictable.
 This is a great option for homeowners who plan to stay in their new home for a long time and want a regular payment to budget around.

 An adjustable-rate mortgage will stay the same for the first 5, 7 or 10 years of the loan.
 Then, your rates will adjust up or down once per year depending on market conditions.
 An adjustable-rate mortgage offers the opportunity to get the lowest rate possible and is a good choice for homeowners who plan on moving or refinancing before the initial fixed-rate period ends.

 The term is the length of the loan.
 Most fixed-rate mortgages have 30- or 15-year terms, although you can choose any term from 8 to 30 years with a Quicken Loans YOURgage.
 Adjustable rate mortgages typically have a 30-year term.

 A longer term can help keep your monthly payments lower, freeing up cash for home improvement projects or building your savings.

 A shorter term means you'll pay off your mortgage sooner, pay less in interest and can build equity in your home faster.

-Use our amortization calculator to see how much you'll pay toward principal and interest and how additional payments can save you money on interest.Crunch My Numbers
+Use our amortization calculator to see how your monthly payment breaks down and how additional payments can save you money on interest.Crunch My Numbers

 The Many Parts of a Monthly Mortgage Payment